-Francis J. Doyle is the Executive Director of Boston HealthNet Inc. (BHN), an integrated health care delivery system comprised of fourteen community health centers, Boston Medical Center and Boston University School of Medicine.
+Francis J. Doyle is the past Executive Director of Boston HealthNet Inc. (BHN), an integrated health care delivery system comprised of fourteen community health centers, Boston Medical Center and Boston University School of Medicine.
 Boston HealthNet was formed in 1995 as a result of the Mayor of Boston's vision to merge Boston City Hospital with Boston University Hospital to create Boston Medical Center.
 Since BHN's inception, Mr. Doyle has created a wide variety of collaborations around cutting edge clinical initiatives, business opportunities and health information technology that enhances HealthNet's mission to provide high quality health care services to the underserved and underinsured in Boston's neighborhoods.
 As a result of twenty years of careful strategic planning and continuous building on successful programs, Boston HealthNet has become a national model for health center controlled networks and academic medical center collaborations with community health centers.

 Prior to becoming the Executive Director of Boston HealthNet, Mr. Doyle was the Executive Director of the Boston-Fenway Program where he managed and directed a thirteen-member consortium made up of cultural and educational organizations in Boston's Fenway area.
 He also implemented government relations strategies to impact area public projects and stimulate economic growth and development.